-The State of Florida Issues COVID-19 Updates
+The State of Florida issues COVID-19 updates

 - The Florida Virtual School has created the Online Learning Community with engaging and informative content for teachers and parents of K-12 students.

-- Commissioner of Education Richard Corcoran has recommended that all Florida public and private K-12 school campuses extend campus closures through May 1, 2020, following White House guidance and the CDC’s extension of social distancing guidelines until April 30th.
+- Governor Ron DeSantis and Commissioner of Education Richard Corcoran recommended that all Florida public and private K-12 schools continue distance learning and keep school campuses closed through June 3, the remainder of the 2019-2020 academic year.

 - Find more information on The Department of Education’s response to COVID-19 here.